-(iii) Persons shall not be allowed to walk on conveyors except for emergency purposes and then only after the conveyor has been deenergized and locked out in accordance with (f) above, and persons can do so safely.
+(iii) You must not allow people to walk on conveyors except for emergency purposes and then only after the conveyor has been deenergized and locked out in accordance with (f) above, and persons can do so safely.

-(g) Powered mobile haulage equipment, including trains, shall not be left unattended unless the master switch or motor is turned off; operating controls are in neutral or park position; and the brakes are set, or equivalent precautions are taken to prevent rolling.
+(g) You must not leave powered mobile haulage equipment, including trains, unattended unless the master switch or motor is turned off; operating controls are in neutral or park position; and the brakes are set, or equivalent precautions are taken to prevent rolling.

-(h) Whenever rails serve as a return for a trolley circuit, both rails shall be bonded at every joint and crossbonded every 200 feet (60.96 m).
+(h) Whenever rails serve as a return for a trolley circuit, both rails must be bonded at every joint and crossbonded every 200 feet (60.96 m).

-(i) When dumping cars by hand, the car dumps shall have tiedown chains, bumper blocks, or other locking or holding devices to prevent the cars from overturning.
+(i) When dumping cars by hand, the car dumps must have tiedown chains, bumper blocks, or other locking or holding devices to prevent the cars from overturning.

-(j) Rocker-bottom or bottom-dump cars shall be equipped with positive locking devices to prevent unintended dumping.
+(j) Rocker-bottom or bottom-dump cars must be equipped with positive locking devices to prevent unintended dumping.

-(k) Equipment to be hauled shall be loaded and secured to prevent sliding or dislodgement.
+(k) You must load and secure equipment to be hauled to prevent sliding or dislodgement.

-(l)(i) Mobile equipment, including rail-mounted equipment, shall be stopped for manual connecting or service work, and;
+(l)(i) You must stop mobile equipment, including rail-mounted equipment, for manual connecting or service work, and;

-(ii) Employees shall not reach between moving cars during coupling operations.
+(ii) Employees must not reach between moving cars during coupling operations.

-(iii) Couplings shall not be aligned, shifted, or cleaned on moving cars or locomotives.
+(iii) You must not align, shift, or clean couplings on moving cars or locomotives.

-(iv) Safety chains or other connections shall be used in addition to couplers to connect person cars or powder cars whenever the locomotive is uphill of the cars.
+(iv) You must use safety chains or other connections in addition to couplers to connect person cars or powder cars whenever the locomotive is uphill of the cars.

-(v) When the grade exceeds one percent and there is a potential for runaway cars, safety chains or other connections shall be used in addition to couplers to connect haulage cars or, as an alternative, the locomotive must be downhill of the train.
+(v) When the grade exceeds one percent and there is a potential for runaway cars, you must use safety chains or other connections in addition to couplers to connect haulage cars or, as an alternative, the locomotive must be downhill of the train.

-(vi) Such safety chains or other connections shall be capable of maintaining connection between cars in the event of either coupler disconnect, failure or breakage.
+(vi) Such safety chains or other connections must be capable of maintaining connection between cars in the event of either coupler disconnect, failure or breakage.

-(m) Parked rail equipment shall be chocked, blocked, or have brakes set to prevent inadvertent movement.
+(m) Parked rail equipment must be chocked, blocked, or have brakes set to prevent inadvertent movement.

-(n) Berms, bumper blocks, safety hooks, or equivalent means shall be provided to prevent overtravel and overturning of haulage equipment at dumping locations.
+(n) You must provide berms, bumper blocks, safety hooks, or equivalent means to prevent overtravel and overturning of haulage equipment at dumping locations.

-(o) Bumper blocks or equivalent stopping devices shall be provided at all track dead ends.
+(o) You must provide bumper blocks or equivalent stopping devices at all track dead ends.

 (p)(i) Only small handtools, lunch pails, or similar small items may be transported with employees in person cars, or on top of a locomotive.

-(ii) When small hand tools or other small items are carried on top of a locomotive, the top shall be designed or modified to retain them while traveling.
+(ii) When small hand tools or other small items are carried on top of a locomotive, the top must be designed or modified to retain them while traveling.

-(q)(i) Where switching facilities are available, occupied personnel cars shall be pulled, not pushed.
-If personnel cars must be pushed and visibility of the track ahead is hampered, then a qualified person shall be stationed in the lead car to give signals to the locomotive operator.
+(q)(i) Where switching facilities are available, you must pull occupied personnel cars; you must not push them.
+If personnel cars must be pushed and visibility of the track ahead is hampered, then a qualified person must be stationed in the lead car to give signals to the locomotive operator.

-(ii) Crew trips shall consist of personnel loads only.
+(ii) Crew trips must consist of personnel loads only.

 (21) Electrical safety.
 This subsection applies in addition to the general requirements for electrical safety which are found in Part I of this chapter.

-(a) Electric power lines shall be insulated or located away from water lines, telephone lines, air lines, or other conductive materials so that a damaged circuit will not energize the other systems.
+(a) Electric power lines must be insulated or located away from water lines, telephone lines, air lines, or other conductive materials so that a damaged circuit will not energize the other systems.

-(b) Lighting circuits shall be located so that movement of personnel or equipment will not damage the circuits or disrupt service.
+(b) Lighting circuits must be located so that movement of personnel or equipment will not damage the circuits or disrupt service.

-(c) Oil-filled transformers shall not be used underground unless they are located in a fire-resistant enclosure suitably vented to the outside and surrounded by a dike to retain the contents of the transformers in the event of rupture.
+(c) You must not use oil-filled transformers underground unless they are located in a fire-resistant enclosure suitably vented to the outside and surrounded by a dike to retain the contents of the transformers in the event of rupture.

 (22) Hoisting unique to underground construction except as modified by this section, the provisions of chapter 296-155